 During their first year in the program, students typically engage in coursework and seminars which prepare them for the Qualifying Examinations.
 These two exams test the student’s breadth of knowledge in algebra and real analysis.

 In addition, students must satisfactorily complete a course sequence during their first or second year.
-This can be fulfilled in one of three ways:
+This can be fulfilled in one of the following ways:

 - Math 215A, B, & C: Algebraic Topology, Differential Topology, and Differential Geometry

 - Math 216A, B, & C: Introduction to Algebraic Geometry

 - Math 230A, B, & C: Theory of Probability